quadrat_correlation_matrix#

 keep_regions_as_objectsbool, optional

-Whether to keep regions as objects if regions are constructed with this function, by default False.
+Whether to keep regions as objects if they are constructed by this function.
+Default is False.

 verbosebool, optional

-Whether to print verbose output, by default False.
+Whether to print verbose output during execution.
+Default is False.

 max_iters_for_singular_matrix_encounterint, optional

-Maximum number of tries when encountering a singular matrix, by default 1000.
+Maximum number of attempts when encountering a singular matrix.
+Default is 1000.

 alphafloat, optional

-Significance level for statistical tests, by default 0.05.
+Significance level for statistical tests.
+Default is 0.05.

 transform_countsstr, optional

-Transformation to apply to counts, by default None.
+Transformation to apply to counts.
 Options are ‘arcsinh’, ‘log’, ‘sqrt’, or None.
+Default is None.

 low_observation_boundint, optional

-If a label appears fewer than low_observation_bound times in the population, it will be excluded from analysis.
+Labels appearing fewer than this number of times in the population will be excluded from analysis.
 Default is 15.

 visualise_outputbool, optional

-Whether to visualise the correlation matrix, by default False.
+Whether to visualise the correlation matrix.
+Default is False.

 visualise_correlation_matrix_kwargsdict, optional